-Updated for Fall 2020
+Updated for Fall 2023

 Students must contact the Financial Aid Office to ensure that all files/information are on file in the Financial Aid Office regardless of grant eligibility.

 In order to be eligible for financial assistance, you must first complete and submit a Free Application for Federal Student Aid (FAFSA).
-It is available online at www.fafsa.ed.gov.
+It is available online at www.studentaid.gov.
 There is no cost to submit the FAFSA.
 It must be renewed every year.
 The FAFSA school code for SWCD/HC is 003574.

-You will receive a printed class schedule, statement and book list on Monday, August 17, 2020.
-You must send all of them to your VR/TWC-VR immediately.
-The purchase orders (payments) from VR/TWC-VR need to be sent to Howard College Business Office, 1001 Birdwell Lane, Big Spring, TX, 79720 or via fax: 432-264-5133, or email them to email@example.com.
+You will receive a printed class schedule, statement and book list on August 17, 2023.
+You must send all of these documents to your TWC/VR immediately.
+The service authorizations (payments) from TWC/VR need to be sent to the Howard College Business Office, 1001 Birdwell Lane, Big Spring, TX, 79720, via fax: 432-264-5133, or email them to email@example.com.
 Deadra Stewart is the TWC/VR liaison at SWCD.
 You may contact her at (432) 264-3753 V | (432) 218-4182 VP | firstname.lastname@example.org.

-SWCD New Student Registration will take place on August 16, 2020 from 6 p.m. – 8 p.m. at the SWCD campus.
-After new students complete the assessments for class placement, they will receive assistance from their academic advisors with their registration for classes on August 16, 2020.
+SWCD New Student Registration will take place on August 17, 2023 from 1 p.m. – 4:50 p.m. at the SWCD campus.
+After new students complete the assessments for class placement, they will receive assistance from their academic advisors with their registration for classes on August 17, 2023.

 Effective October 1, 2013, TEC 51.9192 (Texas law) requires all students under age 22 entering an institution of higher education to provide current proof of vaccination against bacterial meningitis (an immunization given within 5 years of the date of intended enrollment) or meet certain requirements for declining such a vaccination.
 New students who have not provided documentation of vaccination will have a hold placed on their account.
-Students with a hold will not be allowed to register for classes or enter SWCD campus.
+Students with a hold will not be allowed to register for classes or enter the SWCD campus.
 The hold will be removed once the appropriate immunization documentation has been provided to SWCD/HC.